accretional/statue/README.md

 1. Create a new folder inside `src/routes/`.
 2. Inside that folder, create a file named `+page.svelte`.
 3. Ask your AI tool to generate or modify the content of this new `+page.svelte` file.

+Or, write the page yourself: we recommend starting with an existing or minimal page if you do.

 ![howai2-github](https://github.com/user-attachments/assets/2703e415-9d3b-4d8b-981c-25f81cbc4aa2)